(734) 284-8088

 Oral Hygiene After a Root Canal

-Keeping up with your daily oral hygiene routine is essential after a root canal if you want to prevent infection and promote healing.
+Keeping up with your daily oral hygiene routine is essential after root canal treatment if you want to prevent infection and promote healing.
 We also encourage you to come in for your regularly scheduled teeth cleanings every 6 months so dental plaque or tartar left behind can be removed.
-Let your root canal serve as a wake-up call and use it as motivation to not slack on cleaning!
+Let the fact that you had this form of endodontic therapy serve as a wake-up call and use it as motivation to not slack on cleaning!

 Maintain the cleanliness and health of your mouth by: